 What the active passive debate has importantly done is bring into focus what should be expected for the additional fees paid for active management.
 With increasingly sophisticated analytical tools available to all investors, assets are moving in ever greater quantities towards those active managers who set themselves apart in terms of risk-adjusted returns.
-This has already brought active share* and the drawbacks of funds that closely track an index to the fore.
-Additionally, it can lead to active managers being asked to justify high cash positions and extends to the levels of education, client support and manager communication expected in return for an ‘active’ allocation.
+This has already brought active share (which admittedly should be treated with care, see Henderson's guide Understanding active share) and the drawbacks of funds that closely track an index to the fore.
+Additionally, it can lead to active managers being asked to justify high cash positions and extends to the levels of education, client support and manager communication expected in return for an 'active' allocation.

 It also raises the question as to what more will be expected of 'active' in the future?
 This could include issues around:

 There is already increased appetite at a government level for investors to play a greater role in promoting long-term value creation within companies, as referenced in the UK Government's 'Kay review'.
 This trend could develop further, with investors expecting ever more involvement from their managers, potentially extending to private equity style participation and ever more demonstrable engagement.

 With sustainable investing growing in popularity, active managers may see increased demand for Socially Responsible Investment (SRI)-style portfolios that reflect certain values.
 Millennials are increasingly attracted to brands that share their own ethical and social standpoint and flows may favour active managers that are aligned with these.